-….well not actually skiing in our camper van!
-We use our camper van to tour ski resorts in the US and Canada.
+….well not actually skiing in our campervan!
+We use our campervan (commonly referred to as an RV – recreational vehicle – and sometimes as a motorhome) to tour ski resorts in the US and Canada.
 In this post, I outline some of the places we have been on our RV ski trips and the RV Parks in which we have stayed, as well as offering some hints and tips for camping in sub-zero temperatures.
 RV skiing is great fun, but it is really important to be well prepared to get the most from it.

 A little background